Nanaimo man hospitalized after pouring gunpowder onto backyard fire - BC Local News

 The incident happened at about 10 p.m.
 Wednesday, April 21, at a residence on Spring Place in Harewood.

 Const.
-Gary O’Brien, Nanaimo RCMP spokesman, said police responded to reports of an explosion.
+Gary O’Brien, Nanaimo RCMP spokesman, said emergency crews responded to reports of an explosion.

 “Two adult males were in the backyard and members learned that one of them had decided that it would be a good idea to pour gunpowder on the fire and, in doing so, the flame from the fire caught onto the gunpowder and went up the gunpowder into a metal container he was pouring it out of,” O’Brien said.